kraebsli/BlackboardMoodleConverter/README.md

 In Blackboard:
 Control Panel -> Packages and Utilities -> Export/Archive Course -> Export Package

 Installation:

 Put all files in one directory of the webserver.
 This directory should be writeable by the webserver.

-Define variables uploaddir und downloadlink in uploaddir.php
+Define variables uploaddir und downloadlink in uploaddir.php.
+Not necessary in terminal version.

 Make directory “uploads”,should be writeable by the webserver.